tristanmontoya/GHOST/README.md

 Python implementation of discontinuous Galerkin and flux reconstruction methods for conservation laws described in:

-Tristan Montoya and David W. Zingg, "A unifying algebraic framework for discontinuous Galerkin and flux reconstruction methods based on the summation-by-parts property," Submitted to *Journal of Computational Physics*, 2021.
+Tristan Montoya and David W. Zingg, "A unifying algebraic framework for discontinuous Galerkin and flux reconstruction methods based on the summation-by-parts property," Submitted, 2021.

 ## Dependencies